-When Janice, one of the viewpoint characters in my current WIP, and hopefully my third novel, Matilda Windsor Is Coming Home, had a friend to entertain on a wet weekend in the Lake District, I sent them to the pencil museum in Keswick.
+When Janice, one of the viewpoint characters in my third novel, Matilda Windsor Is Coming Home, had a friend to entertain on a wet weekend in the Lake District, I sent them to the pencil museum in Keswick.
 Although I’d known of it since childhood, I’d never visited until, on a wet Wednesday at the end of my research trip to Cumbria, I had the chance to put that right.
 Entering into a single room through a rather kitsch mock-up of a graphite mine, I thought I’d be in and out in five minutes.
 Not so!
 I’m sure that anyone who writes or draws would find the museum fascinating.

 When we refer to lead pencils, we really mean graphite.
 The word graphite comes from the Greek for to write but, when first discovered in the Borrowdale Valley around 1550, graphite was originally referred to as black lead.
 The shepherds who found it, after a storm uprooted a tree, tried to burn it, like peat or coal.
 Although that didn’t work, they noticed the mineral stained their hands, so they began using it to mark their sheep to denote ownership.